yestyle/whispersystems.org/_posts/2013-03-25-dirigibles-chinese-junk-rigs-and-surfboards.md

 ---
 title: "Blog >> Dirigibles, Chinese Junk Rigs, and Surfboards"
 layout: post
+author: isislovecruft
+guest: true
 ---

-*A guest post by [Isis Lovecruft](https://blog.patternsinthevoid.net/).
-Spring Break Of Code, Day One.*
+*Spring Break Of Code, Day One.*

 One of the first times I met up with [Moxie](https://twitter.com/moxie) while travelling, we met at a dive bar in San Francisco's Mission District, packed with hipsters.
 I had nineteen years, a modified state ID card, and just